AdobeDocs/analytics-platform.en/help/connections/manage-connections.md

 * The **[!UICONTROL Key usage metrics]** panel: provides core and historical data reportable rows.
 The panel also tracks percentage changes compared to the previous month for both core and historical data rows.

-  The panel displays in a visualization:
+  The panel displays a visualization that contains:

   * **[!UICONTROL Core data reportable rows]**.